smontoya86/christian-cleanup/HYBRID_THEOLOGICAL_ANALYSIS_ARCHITECTURE.md

 This hybrid approach provides a comprehensive solution for delivering on the USP of "AI trained on Christian theology" without the massive investment of custom model development.
 The system will genuinely evaluate music through a biblical worldview lens, detect subtle spiritual conflicts, and provide believers with confidence in their music choices.

-The solution maintains technical feasibility while delivering theological depth, positioning the Christian Music Curator as the definitive platform for faith-based music curation and spiritual growth through music.
+By focusing on core orthodox Christian doctrine rather than denominational variations, the solution maintains theological integrity while remaining accessible to the broader Christian community.
+The system emphasizes biblical truth and spiritual growth, positioning the Christian Music Curator as the definitive platform for faith-based music curation.